Baw Baw Culture and Connection Precinct

 Building design

-In April 2022, Melbourne-based architecture firm Croxon Ramsay was appointed to develop detailed designs for the facility based on their extensive experience in designing community hubs and libraries across Victoria.
+In April 2022, architecture firm Croxon Ramsay was appointed to develop detailed designs for the facility based on their extensive experience in designing community hubs and libraries across Victoria.

 Read more at Architects appointed to design Baw Baw Culture and Connection Precinct